Welcome to Rustic Pathways in Peru!

-Sacred Valley: Take a step back in time to get a glimpse of Incans once lived while participating in service projects in the Sacred Valley.
-In previous years, students have built bathrooms and build Guinea Pig hutches.
+Sacred Valley: Take a step back in time to get a glimpse of how Incans once lived while participating in service projects in the Sacred Valley.
+In previous years, student have built bathrooms and Guinea Pig hutches.
 All projects will have students working alongside the local families that will benefit from these projects.
 This year we are planning on continuing building Guinea Pig hutches to help spark local economic development and sustainability.

 Urubamba Province School: Visit a local school and spend time with the children.
 At school you will have time to play games and teach English and math to the students.

 Huayllampi Village: Rustic Pathways has developed a strong working relationship with an underfunded boarding school for students from rural communities.
 Students will work side by side with the local students on projects designed to improve their living conditions and educational quality.
 In the afternoons the group will tutor the local students in English and basic skills.

 Animal Shelter: You will work alongside the shelter employees assisting with cage maintenance, animal feeding, and if you’re lucky, take a picture with a monkey or two.
 All the animals at the shelter are being rehabilitated so that they can be released into the wild and return to their natural habitat.
 This will be an awesome opportunity to get up close and personal with a range of exotic creatures!